wzab/vextproj/README.md

   This line adds the MIF file to the project

-* bd file\_name
+* bd file\_name [ top ]

-  This line adds the Block Design component to the project
+  This line adds the Block Design component to the project.
+Additional keyword "top" should be added if the component should be the top entity.

 * ip directory\_name